 The Amazon Kindle app, for example, offers access to over 850,000 books on Android and Apple phones.
 Thus, you can read for information on your phone instead of playing games or wasting time with social media.
 Many popular business titles are available.

-Amazon offers Kindle Unlimited, which provides for a monthly subscription cost unlimited reading and listening.
+Amazon offers Kindle Unlimited, a monthly subscription for unlimited reading and listening.

 16. Get a Phone with a Big Screen

-It will be a lot easier to read books or complete work on the phone if the screen is larger.
-Thus, spending a little extra money on a larger phone will make you more productive due to the sheer amount of screen real-estate available to you.
+Reading books or completing work on the phone will be much easier if the screen is larger.
+Thus, spending extra money on a larger phone will make you more productive due to the sheer amount of screen real estate available.
 The larger keyboard and more space for reading make a huge difference.

 17. Use your phone to monitor your competition.

 If you visit your competition’s stores or facilities, you can take photos or videos of what you see.
-Also, you can record conversations with contacts, clients, competitors, customers, and others for future information.
+You can also record conversations with contacts, clients, competitors, customers, and others for future information.
 Make sure you get their permission first, though.

 In addition, you could learn what marketing tactics your competitors use and counter them.